Practice Area

 • branch acquisitions and divestitures;

-• compliance with Federal Reserve, FDIC, and CFPB regulations and state banking regulations;
+• compliance with Federal Reserve, FDIC, and state banking regulations; and

 To discuss our Banking & Financial Services expertise and services, please contact Stuart Rigot at 919.882.7122 or srigot@wyrick.com or Jonathan Greene at 919.865.2832 or jgreene@wyrick.com.